- > When will the Apple iCar launch?

 Then in May 2018, it emerged that Apple and VW are to work together - not on a driverless car for sale to the public, but on a driverless vehicle to shuttle its employees to and from work.
 Is this the extent of Apple's autonomous vehicle ambition?

-In July a high profile case saw the FBI catch an ex-Apple employee and charge them with stealing trade secrets from the company to take to a Chinese car startup.
-The case makes it clear that the company has a lot invested in the area, more information below.
+In July 2019, a high profile case saw the FBI catch an ex-Apple employee and charge them with stealing trade secrets from the company to take to a Chinese car startup.
+The case makes it clear that the company has a lot invested in the area, and there's more information on that below.

-Whatever the end product, Apple is developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
+Whatever the end product, Apple has definitely been working on developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
 We'll let you read all the evidence below and decide for yourselves.

 When will the Apple iCar launch?

 Automakers usually spend between five and seven years developing a car, which shows Apple's aggressive and demanding goals for its team.
-Is it gearing up for a battle against GM and Tesla?
-Both aim to have electric vehicles that travel over 200 miles on a single charge on the market by 2017.
+Is Apple gearing up for a battle against GM, Tesla and others?

-However with this being said, the WSJ reports that Apple has revised its original plan of a 2020 announcement and is instead aiming for a slightly closer announcement.
+It's unlikely we think, but back in 2015, the WSJ was reporting that Apple had revised its original plan of a 2020 announcement and was instead aiming for a 2019 announcement.

-The report claims that Apple has designated the iCar internally as a "committed project" and is now aiming for a 2019 release date after spending more than a year looking into the feasibility of an Apple-branded car, although conflicting reports suggest it'll be two years later, by 2021.
+That report claimed that Apple has designated the iCar internally as a "committed project" and was aiming for a 2019 release date after spending more than a year looking into the feasibility of an Apple-branded car.

 What Tim Cook says about the Apple Car